Sejong Insider

 Your brain is also busy dealing with strong emotions.
 Fear, worry, and stress act like a fog.
 They make it hard to think clearly.
 When your brain is in “survival mode,” it is focused on getting through the day, not on learning a big life lesson.
 You are too close to the problem to see the solution.

 This view from the tower is called “retrospect.”
-In psychology, there is something called hindsight bias.
-This is a fancy term for the feeling that “I knew it all along.”
+In psychology, this is linked to hindsight bias—the feeling that “I knew it all along.”

-Once your brain knows the ending of a story, it tricks you.
-It goes back into your memory and deletes the confusion you felt at the time.
-It highlights only the clues that point to the final outcome.
-It makes the past look like a straight, obvious line, even though it felt like a messy scribble when you were living it.
+Once your brain knows the ending of a story, it rewrites the past.
+It deletes the confusion you felt at the time and highlights only the clues that point to the final outcome.
+The past looks like a straight, obvious line, even though it felt like a messy scribble when you were living it.

-Think of a child’s “connect-the-dots” drawing.
+Think of a child’s connect-the-dots drawing.
 When there are just numbered dots on a page, you don’t know what the picture is.
-You have to draw the lines, one by one, from 1 to 2 to 3.
-Only when you connect the final dot does the full picture appear.
-You cannot see the picture before you draw the lines.
+Only when you connect the final dot does the full image appear.
 Life is the same.
 You have to live through the events—connect the dots—before you can see the lesson.

 A Story About a Bridge

-While he was building it, Leo was very stressed.
+While he was building it, Leo was stressed.
 He worried that the wood wasn’t strong enough.
 He wasn’t sure if the supporting stones were in the right spots.
-He made mistakes; sometimes the wood would crack, or a stone would slip.
+He made mistakes; sometimes the wood cracked, or a stone slipped.
 He felt like a bad builder and wanted to quit many times.
 He was “inside the maze.”

 A year later, the bridge was finished and standing strong.
 Leo stood on top of it and looked down.
 In retrospect, everything was clear.
 He could see that the wood cracked because he didn’t drill a pilot hole first.
 He saw that the stone slipped because the ground was too wet that day.